Kajalm21/JSassesment/README.md

 NFT
-This repository is created to showcase a collection of person working NFTs, what work they do and when.
+This repository is created to showcase a collection of ART  NFTs, celebrating the rich cultural heritage of different type of art.